This swiss chard quiche uses eggs, fresh bitter greens, and goat cheese, and is easy to make ahead of time for a flavor-packed breakfast or brunch.

 You don’t want it to release more moisture inside the quiche– it might make your crust soggy.

 This will keep the crust from getting soggy from all the liquid ingredients we’re about to add.

 Add the Swiss chard to the quiche, and top it with half the cheese.

 Need a new pie pan?
 Or maybe you just want another one?
-This is the ruffled pie pan in the photos!
+I love this ruffled pie pan!

 Next, you’ll whisk milk, cream, and eggs together.